joaorbrandao/REPUT/README.md

 ## Bugs and Issues

-Have a bug or an issue with this theme?
+Have a bug or an issue with this work?
 [Open a new issue](https://github.com/joaorbrandao/RaspberryPi-Projects/issues) here on GitHub or leave a comment on there.

 ## Criadores